Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Nagaoka Newtown (長岡ニュータウン)

-Planned residential development in Kyoto Prefecture, providing housing while preserving natural landscapes
+Planned residential development in Kyoto Prefecture, providing housing while preserving natural areas

 Inage New Town (稲毛ニュータウン)